 For companies currently making seat-back systems, there is a huge challenge of responding to the changing technology by diversifying into different areas.
-Mr Griffin says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
+Mr Hobday says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
 “Rockwell Collins specialises in aerospace electronics, including wireless video streaming systems and in-flight connectivity.
 B/E Aerospace is known for its cabin seating and lighting.

 “It’s likely we’ll see more of these mergers in the coming years.”
 One of the key issues will be ensuring there are enough charging points for passengers’ devices, something Hobday says airlines are already focused upon.
 “Companies are established to deal specifically with this challenge.
 There is also the need to ensure that passengers’ devices are sufficiently secure for an aircraft.
 We have seen problems such as the recent spate of fires which sparked two product recalls, for example.
 “Another challenge for airlines will be ensuring senior managers have the right skills blend to drive the adoption of new technologies ahead of the competition.
-Mr Griffin says: “Teams will need to be built which include people with the right technical skills and a strong understanding of the passenger experience.”
+Hobday says: “Teams will need to be built which include people with the right technical skills and a strong understanding of the passenger experience.”

 How are airlines adopting this technology?